marant15/TX_Problem1/README.md

 #### Technologies and Frameworks

+- java 1.8
 - Java Spring-boot for REST API;
-- Swagger for endpoint Documentation;
+- Swagger2 for endpoint Documentation;
 - Maven for dependencies;

 #### Requirements